 - TP3 (Fibonacci): Advanced traders use Fibonacci extensions (like the 1.272 or 1.618 levels) to find extended targets for a longer downtrend.

-6. Measured Move: How to Calculate the double top Target
+6. Measured Move: How to Calculate the Double Top Target

 6.1.
 Step 1: Measure the Height

 First, calculate the vertical distance of the double top pattern.
-Measure the number of pips or points from the highest peak down to the bottom of the trough.
-For example, if the peak is at $150 and the neckline is at $140, the height is $10.
+Measure the exact number of pips or points from the absolute highest peak down to the neckline level.

 6.2.
 Step 2: Project from the Breakout